Health of Abraham Lincoln: Trauma

-When he was nine years old, Lincoln was kicked in the head by a horse at the Noah Gordon Mill and was knocked unconscious for several hours.
-Other injuries or trauma throughout his life include almost severing one of his thumbs with an axe, incurring frostbite of his feet in 1830–1831, being struck by his wife (apparently on multiple occasions), and being clubbed on the head during a robbery attempt in 1828.
+When he was nine years old, Lincoln was kicked in the head by a horse at the Noah Gordon Mill and knocked unconscious for several hours.
+Other injuries or trauma throughout his life include almost severing a thumb with an axe, incurring frostbite of his feet in 1830–1831, being struck by his wife (apparently on multiple occasions), and being clubbed on the head during a robbery attempt in 1828.
 Lincoln was assassinated in 1865, dying from a bullet wound.